szabgab/rust.code-maven.com/pages/mutant-testing-xmlem.md

 to keep the result a bit tighter.
 So I opened an [issue](https://github.com/xmlem/xmlem/issues/14) and the author basically gave his (her?) blessing for someone to work on it.

-I though to give it a try, but first I had to make myself familiar with the code and with the tests.
+I thought to give it a try, but first I had to make myself familiar with the code and with the tests.

-Side note: by the time I started to write this blog post someone has already committed the required change.
+Side note: by the time I started to write this blog post someone has already committed the change.
 So maybe I won't have to do anything here.
+On the other hand I could contribute some of my expertise to the project (GitHub Actions, testing etc.)

-Anyway, as I looked at the tests I noticed that in many cases the tests seem to only print the generated HTML/XML and don't seem to verify the result (Lots of `println!` calls instead of `assert_eq!` calls.
+As I looked at the tests I noticed that in many cases the tests seem to only print the generated HTML/XML and don't seem to verify the result.
+There were several `println!` calls instead of `assert_eq!` calls.

 I figured it would be an interesting thing to see the test coverage report and the mutation testing report.